What is MGPP?

 And why every product manager should learn how to use MGPP to improve product line strategies and development efforts.

 MGPP stands for Multi-Generational Product Plan.
 Some practitioners replace the word “product” with the word “project.”
 And some may change “plan” to “planning,” switching the acronym from a noun to a verb.

-Multi-generational planning enables teams to gain two significant benefits.
-And both gains result from avoiding scope creep.
-First, they can develop products faster.
-And second, they prevent cost overruns.
+Multi-generational planning has two significant benefits most teams wish to gain.
+And both of the benefits result from avoiding scope creep.
+First, it helps teams to develop products faster.
+And second, avoiding scope creep helps prevent cost overruns.

-It is proper to think of a “minimum viable product” (MVP) as the first potential generation of a product.
-But even though it may be possible to make the MVP the first generation, it may not be wise.
+It is proper to think of a “minimum viable product” (or MVP) as the first potential generation of a product.
+But even though it may be possible to make the MVP as the first generation, it may not be wise.
 Often, managers find that adding select product features beyond the MVP may speed market diffusion and fend off competitors.

 Adding MGPP Skills